Mobile technology

 Samsung introduced a new photo sensor

-Samsung has released a demonstration of its new ISOCELL Zoom Anyplace technology in action, which uses a high-resolution 200 MP (200 megapixel) sensor to perform some interesting video zoom tricks.
-The feature can “simultaneously capture the entire field of view and magnified parts of the video” and record and automatically track a moving subject within the frame.
+Samsung has released a demo of its new ISOCELL Zoom Anyplace technology, which uses a high-resolution 200MP sensor to perform some interesting video zoom tricks.
+The feature can “simultaneously capture the entire field of view and zoomed-in parts of the video,” and can record and automatically track a moving subject within the frame.

-Although the company declined to comment on which phones will be the first to feature the new Zoom Anyplace feature, it's more than obvious that it will be first built into the Samsung Galaxy S24 Ultra phone, which is expected to launch early next year.
-The S24 Ultra is said to be equipped with the 200 MP sensor required for this function - a similar main sensor is also in this year's Galaxy S23 Ultra.
-Samsung's promotional video mentions that the feature is "accelerated by the Qualcomm AI Engine" while showing the logo for the Snapdragon 8 Gen 3 processor that will surely power the latest Samsung flagships.
+While the company declined to comment on which phones will be the first to get the new Zoom Anyplace feature, it's clear that it will be first introduced in the Samsung Galaxy S24 Ultra, which is expected to launch early next year.
+The S24 Ultra is said to feature the 200MP sensor required for the feature - a similar main sensor is also found in this year's Galaxy S23 Ultra.
+Samsung's promotional video mentions that the feature is "powered by Qualcomm AI Engine" while showing the logo for the Snapdragon 8 Gen 3 processor, which is sure to power Samsung's latest flagships.

 Samsung isn't the first company to come up with this kind of zoom feature.
 The Solo Cut Mode feature on the Honor 90 was similar.
 But while Honor's implementation of the feature was limited to the resolution of both videos at 1080p, Samsung says that its version will allow recording in 4K, even at 4x enlargements.